 So you start up your own company or simply want to entertain a ‘HighTech’ hobby.
 First, you set up a website; a time-consuming and panic inducing process for even the most tech savvy.
 Upon its completion, you rejoice – the pain is over!
+Discover More Here about the other ways to promote your business digitally.
 But just because your site is up and running doesn’t mean that’s the end of your problems…

 Existing amidst enormously rapid change and development online, a website’s potential for errors and mistakes grows with every minute of its existence.
 Whether you built your own site or used a platform like WordPress, there are various ways in which your website might be under-performing.
 Here are the four most common errors that you should be aware of.